A few weeks after I began the Sunday Dinner Grilled Cheese meal,

 With all of these grilled cheese sandwiches, we have ingredient leftovers.
 From our fried egg grilled cheese, we had avacado left, so we decided that that would be our third ingredient.
 I smushed it up, added some garlic, red onion, salt, pepper and dab of olive oil.
 That is it.
 Simple enough, I think.
 Then, we seasoned the salmon with olive oil, salt and pepper and pan seared it with special butter and some more olive oil.
 We flipped it here and there until it was about medium.
 Finally, since I liked the challah rolls so much on the Nordstrom sandwich, we used those.

-When rating this sandwich, you must ignore the debate of whether this was a salmon sandwich or a grilled cheese sandwich and just focus on the ingredients.
-This was a great sandwich no matter what you classify it as.
-If you like salmon and/or avacados you would love this sandwich.
+When rating this grilled cheese, you must ignore the debate of whether this was a salmon sandwich or a grilled cheese sandwich and just focus on the ingredients.
+This was a great grilled cheese no matter what you classify it as.
+If you like salmon and/or avacados you would love this grilled cheese.
 Upon finishing this sandwich, I was full but not in a content way.

-When I created my not so great grilled cheese, the sandwich and more specifically bread, sat in my stomach like a lump of coal for hours.
+When I created my not so great grilled cheese, the grilled cheese and more specifically bread, sat in my stomach like a lump of coal for hours.
 It was horrible and one of the reasons it was so bad.
-This sandwich was exactly opposite.
+This grilled cheese was exactly opposite.

 If you have some salmon, cheese (any kind, really) and avocado, I highly suggest you try this.

 salmon grilled cheese: A

 First, I must ask you if you think this is a salmon sandwich or a grilled cheese with salmon?
 Let me know your thoughts in the section below.